InfinitumForm/cf-geoplugin/readme.txt

 Thank you for your concern!

-~ Your CF Geo Plugin Team
+~ Your WordPress Geo Plugin Team

 == Installation ==

-You only need to install the  **CF Geo Plugin** through the WordPress plugins screen directly or download ZIP file, unpack and upload plugin folder to the `/wp-content/plugins/` directory.
+You only need to install the  **WordPress Geo Plugin** through the WordPress plugins screen directly or download ZIP file, unpack and upload plugin folder to the `/wp-content/plugins/` directory.

-Afterwards, activate the plugin through the 'Plugins' screen in WordPress, go to your `http://siteexample.com/wp-admin/` area and use the `Settings->CF Geo Plugin` to see all available shortcodes and settings.
+Afterwards, activate the plugin through the 'Plugins' screen in WordPress, go to your `http://siteexample.com/wp-admin/` area and use the `Settings->WordPress Geo Plugin` to see all available shortcodes and settings.

 = On uninstall =

-You must know when you uninstall CF Geo Plugin you will lost complete setup, license and any other changes you have inside your WordPress installation.
+You must know when you uninstall WordPress Geo Plugin you will lost complete setup, license and any other changes you have inside your WordPress installation.
 On uninstall we clean everything from your database what our plugin generate and you can not return that informations back.

 == Frequently Asked Questions ==

-= Is CF Geo Plugin free?
+= Is WordPress Geo Plugin free?
 Is there some license or restrictions? =

-CF Geo Plugin uses a combination of free and payed services that return information about the locations.
+WordPress Geo Plugin uses a combination of free and payed services that return information about the locations.

-CF Geo Plugin is free by itself but API lookup is limited to 300 lookups per day for the free users.
+WordPress Geo Plugin is free by itself but API lookup is limited to 300 lookups per day for the free users.
 If you need to have UNLIMITED lookup with NO RESTRICTIONS, please visit [official website](https://cfgeoplugin.com/pricing/) for the more informations regarding prices.

 The reason for the payment of the license is obvious: -We have to pay the server we use to provide you informations via API, development requires hours and hours of work at the daily level, the availability of the service must be 24/7 with no stop and for a lot coffee.

 Also you must know that few options like REST API, WooCommerce Payment Options, Spam Protection, Currency Converter are locked for the unlicensed usage because that options relay on the unlimited lookups and can broke website or stop working when you reach limits.

-= Do CF Geo Plugin use 3rd party services? =
+= Do WordPress Geo Plugin use 3rd party services? =

-CF Geo Plugin is geo information provider and we provide own geo informations via API services builded on the CF Geo Plugin servers.
-CF Geo Plugin have own databases of IP addresses and geo locations related to that IP addresses.
-CF Geo Plugin may use inside own API service and 3rd party API services like [MaxMind](https://www.maxmind.com/en/home), [GeoIP](http://php.net/manual/en/intro.geoip.php) and [Geo Plugin](https://www.geoplugin.com/) like additional support for the certain informations for the more precise location or currency information.
+WordPress Geo Plugin is geo information provider and we provide own geo informations via API services builded on the WordPress Geo Plugin servers.
+WordPress Geo Plugin have own databases of IP addresses and geo locations related to that IP addresses.
+WordPress Geo Plugin may use inside own API service and 3rd party API services like [MaxMind](https://www.maxmind.com/en/home), [GeoIP](http://php.net/manual/en/intro.geoip.php) and [Geo Plugin](https://www.geoplugin.com/) like additional support for the certain informations for the more precise location or currency information.

-Note that CF Geo Plugin DO NOT STORE any personal information without your knowledge and approval and not provide personal informations to 3rd party.
-CF Geo Plugin not selling and not providing own databases to 3rd party in any case.
+Note that WordPress Geo Plugin DO NOT STORE any personal information without your knowledge and approval and not provide personal informations to 3rd party.
+WordPress Geo Plugin not selling and not providing own databases to 3rd party in any case.
 We handling only with world wide public informations what are visible to anyone (client IP, server IP, hostname) and using simple proccess we return geo informations and following services.

 For more informations you visit [Terms and Conditions](https://cfgeoplugin.com/terms-and-conditions) and [Privacy Policy](https://cfgeoplugin.com/privacy-policy) pages on our [official website](https://cfgeoplugin.com).

-= How I can test CF Geo Plugin is work on certain country, region or city? =
+= How I can test WordPress Geo Plugin is work on certain country, region or city? =

-That part is little bit hard but you can use great VPN service - [NordVPN](https://goo.gl/AEd82e) With this service you can change your current location and test CF Geo Plugin and its functionality.
+That part is little bit hard but you can use great VPN service - [NordVPN](https://goo.gl/AEd82e) With this service you can change your current location and test WordPress Geo Plugin and its functionality.

 = Can I use CF GeopPlugin inside custom template? =

 Yes!
 You can!
-You just need to follow instructions from your admin panel `http://siteexample.com/wp-admin/` area and use the `Settings->CF Geo Plugin` to see all available shortcodes and settings.
+You just need to follow instructions from your admin panel `http://siteexample.com/wp-admin/` area and use the `Settings->WordPress Geo Plugin` to see all available shortcodes and settings.
-NOTE: Some templates not support WordPress PHP function `[do_shortcode()](https://developer.wordpress.org/reference/functions/do_shortcode/)` and data from CF Geo Plugin will not be visible.
+NOTE: Some templates not support WordPress PHP function `[do_shortcode()](https://developer.wordpress.org/reference/functions/do_shortcode/)` and data from WordPress Geo Plugin will not be visible.

 = Can GeoPlugin slow down my site? =

-NO, CF Geo Plugin uses the asynchronous data reading from API services.
+NO, WordPress Geo Plugin uses the asynchronous data reading from API services.
 After loading, all data is stored in a session.
 That session is stored until IP is changed.
 When user's IP changes, the plugin reads new data and stores in the new session.

 = Can I set the different value if shortcode shows no results? =